alanng10/Step/Docue/a.md

 Step divides the process to stages that are base enough.

-If a stage has any part that has no high execute certainty, The part is best done before stages that have high execute certainty if can.
+If a stage has any part that has no high execute certainty, the part is best done before stages that have high execute certainty if can.